Exposure-averaged Gaussian Processes for Combining Overlapping Datasets: Decomposing Multi-component GP Models

 \section{Decomposing Multi-component GP Models}

 The model we will employ for stellar variability will be a sum of several independent GPs, for example,

-where the subscript $\star$ (or $\odot$ in the case of the Sun) refers specifically to stellar processes, and the far right-hand side is a generalized sum over $N_S$ stellar components.
+where the subscript $\star$ (or $\odot$ in the case of the Sun) refers specifically to the ``latent" stellar components, and the far right-hand side is a generalized sum over $N_l$ latent stellar processes.
 We therefore wish to describe the procedure we will use throughout to evaluate the predictive mean of each component in such a multi-component GP model.
 Following a similar notation to \citet{Duvenaud2014}, the standard GP result for how to condition data (i.e., compute the predictive mean) based on a set of observations shows that if

 then

 where $\mathbf{R}$ is the noise matrix containing the measurement variances, $\bm{y}_B$ represents a set of observations observed at times $\{t_1,t_2,...t_N\}$, and $\bm{y}_A$ represents a set of test points over which to evaluate the predictive distribution, $\{t_{\ast,1},t_{\ast,2},...t_{\ast,M}$\}.
 We have included the means $\bm{m}_A$ and $\bm{m}_B$ for completeness, though these are often simply 0.
 The relevant covariance matrices are